manpreetbhasin/manpreetbhasin/README.md

 - 👋 Hi, I’m @manpreetbhasin
-- 👀 I’m interested in learning coding, hardware
+- 👀 I’m interested in learning coding, hardware, iot development
-- 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on js/python/java projects
-- 📫 How to reach me linkein
+- 📫 How to reach me: linkedin

 <!---
 manpreetbhasin/manpreetbhasin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.